Tech Made Simple

 How to Buy the Right Light Bulb

-by Suzanne Kantra on September 27, 2021
+by Suzanne Kantra on August 01, 2024

 1. Check your bulb base size and bulb shape

 Light bulbs come in a variety of sizes and shapes, depending on where you're using them.
-The standard light bulb used in U.S. households is an A19 bulb with E26 base.
-The E means that the bulb has an Edison Screw and the 26 means the base is 26mm across (in Europe you'll find E27 bulbs).
+The standard light bulb used in U.S. households is an A19 bulb with an E26 base.
+The E means that the bulb has an Edison Screw, and the 26 means the base is 26mm across (in Europe, you'll find E27 bulbs).
 The A refers to the bulb shape.
-A is for arbitrary and is the shape that we all think of when we envision a light bulb (C is for candle, G is for Globe etc.) The number 19 designates the size.
+A is for arbitrary and is the shape that we all think of when we envision a light bulb (C is for candle, G is for Globe, etc.) The number 19 designates the size.
 Bulbs.com has a great light bulb shape chart for reference.
 The site also has a handy light bulb base chart.

-2. Determine much light you need
+2. Determine how much light you need

-• If you used to buy 100 watt bulbs, look for a bulb with 1600 lumens.
+• If you're replacing a 100-watt bulb, look for a bulb with 1600 lumens.

-• If you used to buy 75 watt bulbs, look for a bulb with 1100 lumens.
+• If you're replacing a 75-watt bulb, look for a bulb with 1100 lumens.

 The fixtures in your home will have a rating for the maximum watts they are capable of safely handling.
-If you buy an energy-saving bulb and want a brighter light, you can buy a bulb that delivers more lumens and still stay safely within the maximum wattage allowed.
+If you buy an energy-saving bulb and want a brighter light, you can buy a bulb that delivers more lumens and still stays safely within the maximum wattage allowed.
 For instance, a 9-watt LED bulb delivers the same amount of light as a 60-watt incandescent bulb.
 So you could safely move up to a 15-watt LED bulb, which would deliver the same amount of light as a 100-watt incandescent bulb.

 3. Select the right color of white for your light bulb